theandrew168/sbs-website/content/posts/2024-wrapped.md

 ---

 This year, 2024, was one of great accomplishment: both personal and professional.
-From new friends to new skills, must has changed and I've experienced a huge amount of growth!
+From new friends to new skills, much has changed and I've experienced a huge amount of growth!
 2024 was also the "Year of Balance": balancing the nuances of both work and life.
 Within work, I balanced regular development work with tech leadership and project planning.
 Within life, I balanced relationships and welcomed new friends who all come with unique and exciting interests, experiences, and perspectives.

 # Home Ownership

-My biggest personal personal achievement was buying a house!
+My biggest personal achievement was buying a house!
 My wife and I are home owners for the first time in our lives and it has been amazing.
 Sure, there is a lot of work to do, but overall it has been a tremendous benefit.
 We both work from home and finally have separate offices (no more working from the couch).